ComputationalDesignLab/aircraft-design/book/intro.md

 - *Fundamentals of Aircraft and Airship Design: Volume 1 - Aircraft Design* by Leland Nicolai and Grant Carichner
 - *Airplane Design (Volumes I-VIII)* by Jan Roskam
 - *General Aviation Aircraft Design: Applied Methods and Procedures* by Snorri Gudmundsson
 - *Commercial Airplane Design Principles* by Pasquale Sforza
+- *Synthesis of Subsonic Airplane Design* by Egbert Torenbeek

 <!-- ## Expected learning outcomes
 After going through this jupyter-book, the reader will: